Gravitinox/DQ7-Save-Editor-English-Translation/README.md

 4. Save the edited save00x.bin file
 5. Restore the edited save files back to your 3DS

-# Notes
+# Notes and Warnings
-* Skills with a [!] prefix appears to be leftovers from the original PSX version of the game.
-Enable those at your own risk.
+* Skills with a [!] prefix appears to be unused leftovers from the original PSX version of the game.
+Characters cannot learn those skills naturally in the 3DS version, enable those at your own risk.

 # Screenshots
 ![Screenshot](https://github.com/Gravitinox/DQ7-Save-Editor-English-Translation/blob/master/Screenshots/Screenshot1.png)